 If you would like your son to be considered for one of these awards for entry, you should complete the relevant Scholarship Application Form which will be sent out on request when you return the exam application form and registration fee, currently £40.

-The Scholarship Form is to be returned to the Admissions Office by the closing date, which will be published for September 2019 entry in due course.
+The Scholarship Form is to be returned to the Admissions Office by the closing date, details of which are available from the Admissions Office.
 Shortlisting takes place and if successful, your son will be invited for an audition/assessment and interview.

-Our Admissions Registrar, Carolyn Matthews, can answer most questions.
+Please contact our Admissions Registrar, Carolyn Matthews, who will be happy to answer any questions.
 Her telephone number is 0117 930 3068 and her email address is [email protected].